zhwzhong/AHMF/README.md

 ### Quick Test (We provide the trained models for test.
-The trained models can be can be found at.)
+The trained models can be can be found at 链接:https://pan.baidu.com/s/1hhYhvUC6BfF5ceJX2MIs4g  密码:0cmf, 链接:https://pan.baidu.com/s/1Y2eNss_Vp2eVZWTq5mrxLQ  密码:4y0d.)

 ```
 python test.py